Ghosts Next Door

 4

 I told Sher that there was no case of infidelity against Rayford.
-I also gave her money back and only kept the first half of my upfront cash.
+I also returned her money but only kept the first half of my upfront cash.
 Rayford never told Sher about what he was doing because the Penn family were devout Protestants and frowned on anything that smelled of superstitious legerdemain.
 Without their knowledge, Rayford spent years looking for his grandmother, the only person he'd known before she was forced to give him up to the orphanage on the threat of his life or hers.
 His grandmother's hands were tied.
 She had no choice.
 Rayford's money bought the best of the best, who could locate her remains.
-When he was in contact with Carl Lumley, he was very aware of who the man was and what he could do.
+When he was in contact with Carl Lumley, he knew who the man was and what he could do.
 Rayford spent time with Carl when Carl needed to get to really know Rayford before he could conjure his grandmother from her remains to that of flesh and blood, however brief the moment might be.
-Aside from myself, no one else knew that Carl Lumley was under the protection of Boy Napualawa as long as he kept what he did very private.
-Should Carl's talents come to the attention of the wrong people, who knows what they might do with it or him?
+Aside from myself, no one else knew that Carl Lumley was protected by this Boy Napualawa as long as he kept what he did very private.
+Should Carl's talents come to the wrong people's attention, who knows what they might do with it or him?

 No comments: